Mageswaran1989/aja/android/ReadMe.md

 After the project is created:
 Create a file called build.sbt and paste the following lines

+'
 import android.Keys._
 android.Plugin.androidBuild
 platformTarget in Android := "android-22"
 scalaVersion := "2.11.2"
 name := "your-app-name"
 javacOptions in Compile ++= Seq("-source", "1.6", "-target", "1.6")
+'

 To build Android from IntelliJ:
 Goto Run -> Edit Configuration -> Create SBT- Task called "Android-SBT" and add "android:package-debug" in Tasks text box.
 Also remove the "Make" from "Before Launch" section.

-If you see "Environmental Variables:" empty your setup has some problem!
+If you see "Environmental Variables:" empty, your setup has some problem!